s-victor/TinyPedal/docs/customization.md

 Set starting fuel or energy.
 This value is only used for calculating `Average refueling` or `Average replenishing` per pit stop.
 Maximum value cannot exceed `Tank capacity` for fuel, or `100%` for energy.
 If value is set to `0`, `Tank capacity` value will be used as starting fuel for `Average refueling` calculation.

     Average refueling, Average replenishing
-Show average refueling or replenishing per pit stop, and display warning color if value exceeds `Tank capacity` for fuel, or `100%` for energy.
+Show average refueling or replenishing per pit stop, and display warning color if value exceeds `Tank capacity` (fuel) or `100%` (energy).

 # Modules